-At many companies, a mismanaged intranet is quickly resigned to the role of a content repository as opposed to what it ought to be: a capable employee engagement platform.
+At many companies, a mismanaged intranet is quickly becomes a content repository as opposed to what it should be: a capable employee engagement platform.

-Modern intranets that instead focus on engagement address the human needs of an organization, not the purely logistic.
-In addition to storing useful information, they enable employees to hear and be heard by management and their peers, promoting a culture of transparency and openness, building trust and loyalty, and increasing employee engagement.
+Modern intranets focused on engagement address the human needs of an organization, not the purely logistic.
+In addition to storing useful information, they enable employees to hear and be heard by management and their peers.
+This promotes a culture of transparency and openness, building trust and loyalty, and increasing employee engagement.

-While it’s difficult to put an exact figure on the value of creating a more engaging employee culture, look towards something like retention to put things in perspective.
+While it’s difficult to put an exact figure on the value of creating a more engaging employee culture, look at something like retention to put things in perspective.

-With better corporate culture—brought about by a successful modern intranet—employee retention is dramatically increased, consequently reducing turnover costs.
-For entry level employees, it costs between 30-50% of their annual salary to replace them; for mid-level employees, the cost is around 150% of their annual salary to replace them; for higher level or specialized employees, the average is about 400% of their annual salary to replace them.
+With better corporate culture — aided by a successful modern intranet — employee retention increases dramatically, consequently reducing turnover costs.
+For entry-level employees, it costs between 30–50% of their annual salary to replace them; for mid-level employees, the cost is around 150% of their annual salary; and with higher level or specialized employees, the average is about 400%.

 Having trouble identifying areas of improvement?
 Just ask.